 Many cards offer generous sign-up bonuses that require a certain amount of spending within a set time frame.
 If you’re already planning a big Black Friday spend, you can put all or most of it on your new sign-up bonus card and increase your savings, earn points for more holiday shopping later or fund a holiday trip or vacation.

 Similarly, Capital One Venture Rewards Credit Card cardholders earn 50,000 miles after spending $3,000 within three months of approval.
 The card offers 2X miles on all purchases, and 10X miles if you book and pay for a hotel room at Hotels.com.
-Like the Chase Sapphire Preferred, this card has no annual fee in the first year of membership, but it has a $95 fee after that.
+The Venture card’s $95 annual fee is waived in the first year.

 If you don’t plan to spend thousands of dollars on Black Friday, or if your purchases likely won’t get you over the hump for a large sign-up bonus, there are other cards that offer bonus points for more modest spending.